 In 1991, the company moved from Durham to the former White Furniture factory in nearby Hillsborough, which continues to serve as the company headquarters today.
 That same year, Mike and Brendan donated some balls and uniforms to a friend serving with the Peace Corps in Malawi, Africa, and ultimately created the program known as Passback.
 The idea: SEI would collect “used but still usable᾿ soccer-gear from customers all over the country and send it to less fortunate players around the world.
 The Passback Program has distributed over 900,000 items worldwide since its inception.
 (Find out more at Passback.org.)

 In 1994, SEI branched out beyond soccer, and the Great Atlantic Lacrosse Company was formed.
 A year later, the first lacrosse catalog went out to 17,000 players.
-That same year SEI took notice of an emerging computer network called the Worldwide Web and bought the URLs SOCCER.COM and LACROSSE.COM.
+That same year SEI took notice of an emerging computer network called the Worldwide Web and bought the SOCCER.COM URL.

 In 2005, SEI merged with a multi-sport company based in Birmingham, Alabama, called 365, Inc. adding a strong rugby business to the SEI line-up.
 In 2006, SEI built a new warehouse in Mebane, North Carolina, to accommodate the growing business and prepare for the 2006 World Cup.